Collection: Groton Connecticut

 Visiting Groton Connecticut Today

-• Tour the Submarine Force Museum and step aboard USS Nautilus at the rivers edge.
+• Tour the free Submarine Force Museum and step aboard the Historic Ship Nautilus, the world's first nuclear submarine, berthed on the Thames.

-• Hike Bluff Point, wooded paths to tidal coves and rocky shorelines.
+• Hike or bike the wooded trails of Bluff Point State Park out to its tidal coves and rocky point.

-• Relax at Eastern Point Beach, small family cove with breakwater views.
+• Relax at Eastern Point Beach, a small family cove with breakwater views across the river mouth.

 Why People Visit Groton Connecticut